 I receive regular supervision and attend continuing professional development training.

-I offer professional supervision for counsellors.
+I offer clinical supervision for counsellors.

 Accredited register membership